 The quest for fame is a great distraction, (not to mention lusting after riches and women).
 It is the greatest enemy of any effective ministry.
 Paul was well aware of this, (1 Thessalonians 2:6-7).
-When God’s servant seeks after fame the scope of his ministry is shifted from God to himself.
+When God’s servant seeks fame the scope of his ministry is shifted from God to himself.
 This shifting of scope is capable of bringing an effective Christian ministry down to its knees.

 In a world where Christian ministry has become a profession, most ministers can’t help but succumb to these distractions.
-It is important that servants of God watch out for such distractions and eliminate them in order not to lose the influence in ministry.
+It is important that servants of God watch out for such distractions and eliminate them in order not to lose their influence in ministry.

 Stand strong in the Lord:

 Influential ministries always become a target of persecution because the devil is not going to sit back and enjoy as people get saved and added to God’s Kingdom.
 How do we stand strong during persecution?
 Through prayers of course, (James 5:13).